stephcmartin/ArithmeticApp-www/README.md

 - Work on Update and Delete actions
 - Added Search Bar functionality
 - Added pagination functionality
-- Work on CORS on backend
+- Work on CORS on backend (a user currently *HAS* to add the chrome extention in order to use the app).
+This could be a simple fix on the backend.

 ## To Use This Repo
 ```